History of Sega in South Korea

 In 1994, Sega Digital Communications announced the launch of Sega Channel within a year, however, it is not known today whether this happened.

 Samsung began marketing the Sega Pico as Pico from March 1995 and Sega Saturn as Samsung Saturn from November 1995.
-In February 1997 when after poor Saturn sales, Samsung exited the gaming business.
+The 32-bit console had the most expensive launch price in South Korean history reaching W550,000 and selling only 2,000 units in the first month.
+Saturn was incompatible with Japanese version and limited number of games in Korea resulted that most of the people decided to buy cheaper Japanese consoles and some of the retailers began selling regional converters[3].
+As an answer, on Summer 1996 Samsung released cheaper model with bundled converter.
+Unlike its predecessors, third-party companies like Wooyoung System translated a few games into Korean, starting from 1996[4].
+In February 1997, after poor Saturn sales, Samsung exited the gaming business.
 Due to popularity of Pico in the country, Samsung kept a rights to the distribution in South Korea, releasing even a new model in 1998.
 They eventually ended production in December 2002.

-HiCom distributed the Sega Mega Drive 2 in South Korea, under its original name and released games.
+From the same time, HiCom began distributing the Mega Drive 2 in South Korea, under its original name.
 Like Saturn, some of the Mega Drive games were released for the second time.

 Hyundai